 9 Moving Quotes from Pioneering Astronaut John Glenn

-Pioneering astronaut and former U.S. Senator John Glenn has died, according to a statement from Ohio State University.
-The 95-year-old had suffered various health problems recently, and was being treated at the university’s James Cancer Hospital.
-Glenn, who in 1962 became the first American to orbit the Earth, also became the oldest astronaut to go to space, taking a space shuttle trip at the age of 77, while still a member of the Senate.
+On February 20, 1962, pioneering astronaut John Glenn made history when he became the first American to orbit the Earth—but he wasn't done yet.
+On October 29, 1998, Glenn also became the oldest astronaut to go to space, taking a space shuttle trip at the age of 77, while still a member of the Senate.
 (He retired from Congress a year later, in 1999.)

 Here are a few tidbits of wisdom from the man whom NASA calls “a true American hero.”